PyConPL/Book/2017/presentations/zodb_ecosystem/text.md

 is very natural to map a URL to a particular object by traversing the tree.

-## Canonical URL's
+## Canonical URLs
 ZODB applications access objects by traversing the tree.
 It would be nice if every object had its own unique name, so that even when the tree structure changed, it would still be easy to find the object using its canonical URL.

-PythonLinks provides canonic urls.
+PythonLinks provides canonical URLs.
 Every node has a unique name which can be accessed using a dictionary in the root node.
-Attempts to create a new node with the same name, result in an integer being appended to the new node name.
-Node, Node-1, Node-2, etc.
+Attempts to create a new node with the same name, result in an integer being appended to the new node name: Node, Node-1, Node-2, etc.
 When objects are renamed, or deleted, the root dictionary is updated.

 ## ZODB History and Undo